devshaily/slackbot-mvp/README.md

 # Slackbot MVP – Content Pipeline

-This MVP demonstrates a minimal end-to-end pipeline:
+This MVP demonstrates a minimal end-to-end Slack automation pipeline for marketing content processing.

-- `/keywords` Slack command accepts a pasted list of keywords.
+- `/keywords` Slack command accepts a list of keywords.
-- Cleans & deduplicates the list.
+- Cleans and deduplicates the input.
-- Groups keywords via simple, deterministic heuristics (no external APIs).
+- Groups keywords using simple heuristic rules (no external APIs).
-- Generates a template-based (fake) outline per group.
+- Creates a basic outline for each group.
-- Produces a downloadable PDF report.
+- Generates a downloadable PDF report.
+- Fully deployed on Render (Docker-based).

 ## 1) Local Setup